zahid-marwat/AMS/README.md

 # AMS – School Attendance Management System

 This monorepo hosts a full-stack School Attendance Management Dashboard with an admin and teacher experience.
-The frontend is built with React (Vite + TypeScript + Tailwind CSS) and the backend uses Express, TypeScript, Prisma, and PostgreSQL.
+The frontend is built with React (Vite + TypeScript + Tailwind CSS) and the backend uses Express, TypeScript, Prisma, and SQLite (through Prisma).

 ## Project Structure